Trade School Programs

 Typical Program Curriculum

 Auto mechanic programs typically include a mix of classroom instruction and hands-on training.
-Courses often cover:
+Courses may cover:

-Programs usually take between 6 months to 2 years to complete, depending on whether you are pursuing a certificate or an associate degree.
-Some schools also offer specializations in areas like diesel technology or high-performance engines.
+Programs usually last between 6 months to 2 years, depending on whether you pursue a certificate or an associate degree.
+Some programs may offer specializations in areas such as diesel technology or high-performance engines.

 Auto Mechanic Employment Opportunities in Salt Lake City

-Salt Lake City is home to numerous automotive repair shops, dealerships, and service centers.
-Here are some major employers:
+Salt Lake City is home to numerous automotive repair shops, dealerships, and service centers that offer employment opportunities for certified auto mechanics.
+Some notable employers include:

 • Location: Various locations throughout Salt Lake City